 |💰 Best budget hotel:||Palazzo dei Conti Residenza d’Epoca|

-- Where to Stay in Florence: 12 Best Areas to Stay in Florence
+- 11 Best Areas to Stay in Florence, Italy for Tourists

-- 📌 San Lorenzo & San Marco, where to stay in Florence on a budget
+- 📌 Duomo – City Center, where to stay in Florence first time

 - 📌 Santa Maria Novella, where to stay in Florence for families

-- 📌 San Niccolò & Piazzale Michelangelo, where to stay in Florence for city views
+- 📌 San Lorenzo and San Marco, where to stay in Florence on budget

-- 📌 Sant’Ambrogio, one of the safest area to stay in Florence
+- 📌 Santa Croce, best area to stay in Florence for nightlife

-- 📌 Florence Hills, the best area to stay in Florence for adventurers
+- 📌 Florence Hills, where to stay in Florence with a car

-- 📌 Boboli & San Miniato al Monte, the best area to stay in Florence for walking
+- 📌 Boboli and San Miniato al Monte, upscale residential neighborhoods

 - 📌 Novoli, in northwestern Florence

-If this is your first time in Florence or if you want to be conveniently close to all of the cities’ landmarks and significant places of interest, you should plan to stay in the Florence historic center.
+Duomo and Piazza della Signoria is the heart of Florence city center.
+If this is your first time in Florence or if you want to be conveniently close to all of the cities’ landmarks and significant places of interest, you should plan to stay in the Florence historic center, UNESCO World Heritage Site.

 There is so much to explore in Florence’s historical center it’s difficult to know where to start, but the most striking landmark is the spectacular Ponte Vecchio bridge.
 This ancient structure spans the river Arno, is covered with buildings, and was the only old Florentine bridge to survive world war II.